 5 Beat Central

 Anne's pretty chill.
 One afternoon I was having a late lunch at the Fleur de Lis with some local talent, Table Mesa-born twins Annette and Nanette Maxson.
 Trying for the daily double.
 Hey, if you're not busy living, you're busy dying, right?
 In walks Anne with none other than Joni Mitchell.
 Oh.
 My immediate reaction was here's the second human I've ever seen in the flesh who I'll never be as good a songwriter as—Paul McCartney being the first.
 Joni's looking a tad weathered, but it's her all right.
 Anne could have easily passed our table with just a little nod of acknowledgment since her celebrated friend was obviously a very shy person keeping a low profile in Colorado.
 Instead, she trusts me to be cool about the situation and introduces Joni to me and the mirror images.
-That boosted my status enormously with the "sin twisters," so much so that après déjeuner, I found myself hot-tubbing with "Kitchenette and Basinette" on the rooftop of the-notorious-even-for-Boulder Time Out Baths.
+That boosted my status enormously with the "sin twisters," so much so that après déjeuner I found myself hot-tubbing with "Kitchenette and Basinette" on the rooftop of the-notorious-even-for-Boulder Time Out Baths.
 Bubbling communal bacchanalia was all the rage.
-About the worst fate that can befall bathers in the pre-AIDs world is watching a few pubic hairs surface on the gurgling scum.
+About the worst fate that could befall bathers in the pre-AIDs world was watching a few pubic hairs surface on the gurgling scum.